jpasqua/FauxStar/README.md

 ```
 dwarf
-├── disks-6085
-|   | # Clean copies of disk images that can be used to create your own worlds
-|   | # These are for use with draco
-│   ├── vp2.0.5.zdisk
-│   ├── xde5.0.zdisk
-│   └── xde5.0_2xTajo+hacks.zdisk
-├── disks-duchess
-|   | # Clean copies of disk images/germs that can be used to create your own worlds
-|   | # These are for use with duchess
-│   ├── Dawn.dsk       # An barebones XDE image
-│   ├── Dawn.germ      # A germ for use in an XDE environment
-│   ├── GVWIN001.DSK   # A clean install of GlobalView
-│   └── GVWIN.GRM      # A germ for use in an XDE environment
 ├── dwarf.jar				# The actual emulator code
 ├── dwarf.sh				# The launcher script
 ├── keyboard-maps		# Keyboard maps for various keyboards